Brian Anderson Player Props: Brewers vs. Orioles

-Brian Anderson -- .171 average over his past 10 games -- will be in action for the Milwaukee Brewers against the Baltimore Orioles, with Kyle Gibson on the mound, on June 6 at 7:40 PM ET.
+Brian Anderson -- with a slugging percentage of .257 in his past 10 games, including no homers) -- will be in action for the Milwaukee Brewers versus the Baltimore Orioles, with Dean Kremer on the mound, on June 7 at 7:40 PM ET.

 Brian Anderson Game Info & Props vs. the Orioles